Bighorn National Forest: Climate

 According to the Köppen Climate Classification system, the Bighorn National Forest has a mostly subarctic climate, abbreviated "Dfc" on climate maps.

+Bald Mountain is a small peak on the northern plateau of the Bighorn Mountains.

+The SNOTEL weather station, Bone Springs, is slightly north of Cedar Mountain.

 Ecology and recreation

 The Bighorn National Forest contains primarily forest along with alpine meadows and lakes at higher elevations.
 The forest is primarily lodgepole pine, along with several species of spruce, fir, and aspen.
 While grizzly bears have not inhabited the forest since the early 20th century, black bears are widespread.
 Grizzly bears have made a comeback in the decades.
 Other large mammals include cougars, elk, mule deer, pronghorn, and moose.
 Coyotes are also present in this forest.
 Numerous lakes are found within the forest and most are naturally stocked with trout and at least 100 other fish species.
-Meadowlark Lake is a popular recreation area created by the construction of a dam built by Company 841 of the Civilian Conservation Corps in 1936.
+Meadow Lark Lake is a popular recreation area created by the construction of a dam built by Company 841 of the Civilian Conservation Corps in 1936.
 Water quality sampling from the lakes shows the highest acid rain deposition of any mountain chain in the Rockies.